 If you haven’t been vaccinated, we encourage you to get your COVID vaccination as soon as possible.
-All CU students, faculty, and staff are required to get the vaccine before the start of the fall semester.
+All CU students, faculty, and staff are required to get the vaccine if you are on campus this academic year.

 Free vaccinations are available on campus at the Health Center at Auraria in the Plaza Building, room 111.
 Scheduling hours through the fall semester are 9 a.m. – 5 p.m.
 Monday through Thursday and 9 a.m. – 3 p.m. on Friday.
 Please also see the CDPHE website for all the locations that offer free vaccinations across the state.

 Masks are required in all indoor spaces on campus.
 Events can continue to be held indoors and outdoors.
 If you’re offering food, it needs to be outdoors or grab and go.
 Beverages can be enjoyed indoors by briefly lifting your mask during an event or meeting.
 Events with food cannot be self-serve (buffet style).
 If someone is serving food to attendees, they must be masked and vaccinated.
 This also applies for off-campus events.
 At this time, we highly encourage campus members to host events outdoors if possible.

 Masks help stop the spread of COVID-19 to others, according to the CDC.
 Due to the increased transmissibility of the Delta variant, all individuals regardless of vaccination status are required to wear masks while indoors on campus.
 Vaccinated individuals may remove their masks indoors when able to maintain 10 feet of social distancing.
 Faculty and staff with private offices with a door may work mask-free when alone.
 Unvaccinated individuals MUST wear a mask everywhere indoors on campus at all times, including in private offices.